Apple Pork Chops with Bourbon & Sage

 First, I think we all know that apples and pork go together like Cory and Topanga.
 But, in this recipe, it’s even better because there’s sage and shallots and bourbon and a good dose of butter!
 And I’ll show you how to make pork chops the way I learned in culinary school so they come out nice and juicy (never dry).

-Serve them with smashed fingerling potatoes and caramelized Brussels sprouts.
+Serve them with smashed fingerling potatoes and crispy caramelized Brussels sprouts.
 You have the perfect dinner party situation!

 One skillet, 30 minutes